Zourethe/Zourethe/README.md

 # Zourethe

 Back-End student from Brazil focused on Data Engineering, Python, IAs and automations.
-I love to learn new things and I'm currently searching for new job opportunities.
+I love to learn new things and i'm currently searching for new job opportunities.

 ## Social